Pwd9000-ML/azure-vm-password-rotate/README.md

 ## Overview

 This Action will connect to a provided AZURE key vault as input and will loop through each secret key (server name).
-For each server, generate a unique password (default 24char), set that password against the VM and save the password value against the relevant secret key in the key vault.
+For each server, automatically generate a random unique password (default 24char), set that password against the VM and save the password value against the relevant secret key in the key vault.
+This will allow you to automate, maintain and manage all your server passwords from a centrally managed key vault in AZURE by only giving relevant access when required by anyone via key vault permissions.

 - The Azure key vault must be pre-populated with `Secret Keys`, where each `key` represents a server name: